pbstark/Repro-s159-f19/syllabus18.md

     - automation
     - accountability

++ Case study: Karp et al., 2015
+	+ access to data
+	+ reproducing the main results from the data
+	+ regression models
+		- assumptions required to perform OLS
+		- assumptions required for OLS to be unbiased
+		- assumptions required to compute SE
+		- assumptions required for $\hat{\beta}/SE$ to have a t-distribution
+	+ interpreting P-values
+	    - what's the null hypothesis?
+	    - appropriateness of t-tests in regression
+	    - p-values from observational data: hypothetical randomness
+	+ permutation tests
+		- group invariances and exchangeability
+		- the Neyman "ticket" model
+		    + the strong null hypothesis and weak null hypotheses
+		- interference
+		    + when is non-interference a reasonable assumption?
+		- null hypotheses, tests, and test statistics
+		    + key restrictions
+		    + significance versus power
+		    + specific alternatives and omnibus alternatives
+		    + p-values versus fixed-level tests
+		- generating random permutations
+			- generating pseudo-random numbers and pseudo-random integers
+				+ LCGs, Mersenne Twister, cryptographic PRNGs
+			- shuffling algorithms
+			    + the cryptorandom library
+			- problems with R's algorithms for generating random integers and random samples
+		- confidence bounds for p-values by inverting binomial tests
+	+ from reproducibility to replicability, stability, and generalizability
+		- transforming data before regression: "Garden of forking paths"
+		- sensitivity of conclusions to transformations
+		- sensitivity of conclusions to individual data: "influential observations"
+		- testing before modeling and post-selection inference (POSI)
+		- why reporting everything you tried matters; pre-registration

++ Sensitivity analysis and sensitivity auditing

 #### Assignment 1. **Due 9/3, 11:59pm:**

+**Getting started reproducing research**

 1. Look at
 [the data Morabia transcribed from P.C.A.
 Louis on bloodletting for pneumonia](http://www.epidemiology.ch/history/louis.htm) and read Morabia (2006).
 What do you think of the fact that data from 1828 are available?
 Reproduce the results below (which Morabia cites); if you cannot reproduce them, say why: